openworm/open-worm-analysis-toolbox/README.md

 ## Tools used ##

-Language: Python
+Language: Python 3.x.
+Michael and Jim both use the Spyder IDE, since it is purpose-built for scientific visualization, but this is not required.

 Plotting: matplotlib is a plotting library for the Python programming language and its NumPy numerical mathematics extension.
+FFMPEG is used for video processing.

 File processing: The Shafer Lab chose to structure their experiment files using the  “Heirarchical Data Format, Version 5” (HDF5) format , ending with the extension .MAT.
 We are using the python module H5PY to extract the information from the Shafer Lab files.